scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 An active TRC is a valid TRC that can be used for verifying certificate signatures.
 The time period during which a TRC is active can be shorter than the time period during which the TRC is valid.
 For more information, see [](#trc-states).

 The `validity` field consists of a sequence of a `notBefore` and a `notAfter` date, both encoded as `GeneralizedTime`.
 All TRCs MUST have a well-defined expiration date.
-SCION implementations MUST NOT create TRCs that use GeneralizedTime value "99991231235959Z", and verifiers MUST error out when encountering such a TRC.
+SCION implementations MUST NOT create TRCs that use GeneralizedTime value "99991231235959Z", and verifiers MUST reject such a TRC.

 ### `gracePeriod` {#grace}